 How to Save Money on College Textbooks by Skipping the Campus Bookstore

 Every college student knows that textbooks don't come cheap.
+Even if you have scholarships, student loans, a part time job, or parent's who can afford to help you out, tuition and living expenses can be difficult to afford.
+On top of these necessities, many courses require you to purchase increasingly expensive textbooks.
 If you don't have financial aid to pay for your books, you may struggle to buy the books you need for classes.
 Even if you do have enough financial aid to cover tuition, housing, and books, it still might make more financial sense to look for cheaper textbook options and simply get a bigger refund back from your financial aid.
 You don’t need to give in to the outrageously high prices charged by the campus bookstore, as there are plenty of ways to find the books you need for a fraction of the price.
 Once you find out what books you need for next semesters’ classes, it is easy to locate them online for less than the campus bookstore is charging.

 Online Sources for Textbooks

 Most of the time you will end up spending significantly less on textbooks if you purchase them online instead of through your campus bookstore.
 This is especially true for textbooks that are at least one semester old, though occasionally you can find slightly better prices on newly published books online as well.